glennklockwood/limelead/content/data-intensive/storage/io-forwarding.md

 in 2010.

-It relies on the interface provided by [libsysio][libsysio], originally a component in the Catamount kernel, to translate POSIX I/O calls to filesystem-specific API calls (e.g., liblustre or libpvfs) or a function shipping interface.
+It relies on the interface provided by [libsysio][libsysio], originally a component in the Catamount kernel, to provide a POSIX-like view of a forwarded file system to an application.
+Behind the scenes, sysio translates POSIX I/O calls to filesystem-specific API calls (e.g., liblustre or libpvfs) or a user-space function shipping mechanism.
+The [IOFSL paper (Ali et al, 2009)][iofsl paper] provides a great deal of detail on how it all operates.

 IOFSL was more of an experimental/research platform than a production tool and is no longer funded or developed to my knowledge.